Synthetify/synthetify-protocol/docs/docs/faq.md

 **3. Where can I buy SNY?**

-SNY is available on Raydium, Bonfida, FTX, Blockfolio, Dexlab, CCAI, and Kermit Finance.
+SNY is available on Gate.io, FTX, Raydium, Serum DEX, Orca, ZT and Hotbit.

 **5. What is the Synthetify Token distribution and vesting schedule?**